CodingLegend27/check24-holiday-challenge/website/README.md

 ## Side Note
 ### Rebuilding of the Auto-Generated Files
-to rebuild the auto-generated files, such as by the `freezed` or the `auto_route` package, execute:
+to rebuild the auto-generated files, such as needed by the `freezed` or the `auto_route` package, execute:
 ```
 $ flutter pub run build_runner build --delete-conflicting-outputs
 ```